-How do I take my medicine?
+How do I take my medicine (capsules)?

-- Ask your mum, dad or carer (sometimes called 'your guardian') to help you to take the medicine. - The medicine can be taken either with or without food.
-It should not be mixed in food or water. - If the solution comes into contact with your skin or eyes, get help from an adult. - Your doctor will tell you how many times a day you should take your medicine. - Take your medicine at the same time each day may help you remember to take it. - Do not stop taking the medicine without talking to your doctor first.
+- Swallow your medicine with water either with or without food. - The capsules should not be opened.
+If the capsule breaks and the contents inside the capsules come into contact with your skin or eyes, get help from an adult. - Your doctor will tell you how many times a day you should take your medicine. - Take your medicine at the same time each day may help you remember to take it. - Do not stop taking the medicine without talking to your doctor first.